 Are you looking for a Canadian ancestor or someone who was living in Canada during the Second World War?
 The National Registration was a result of the National Resources Mobilization Act, 1940, which enabled the government to identify military and labour resources that could be mobilized for the war effort.

 Since most sources for that time period are still subject to access or privacy restrictions under Canadian legislation, Statistics Canada’s National Registration File of 1940 is an alternative to census records that can provide you with some answers.
 This very valuable source for genealogists and family historians is the result of the compulsory registration of all persons, 16 years of age or older, between 1940 and 1946.

 If the person has been dead for more than 20 years, and you can provide proof of death, you can order a search of these Statistics Canada records.
-Please note that research fees, based on an hourly rate, apply.
+Please note that research fees apply.